Antynea/grub-btrfs/README.md

 ##### BTC donation address: `1Lbvz244WA8xbpHek9W2Y12cakM6rDe5Rt`
 ##
 ### Description
-improves Grub by adding "btrfs snapshots" to the Grub menu.
+Improves Grub by adding "btrfs snapshots" to the Grub menu.

 You can start your system on a "snapshot" from the Grub menu.